cpt-max/Docs/Migrating shaders to ShaderConductor.md

 ## Array parameters not yet functional with shader model 2 and 3
 Updating a shader array via effect parameters only works for vs_4_0 and ps_4_0 or newer.
 This is no ShaderConductor limitation, it's just not yet implemented on the MonoGame side.

+## Non square matrices are not supported with shader model 2 and 3